 Here’s how Wallace interprets some of your dreams.

-1. When you dream about being late…
+1. When you dream of being late…

 It means that you most likely miss a big opportunity in real life.
 You don’t feel fulfilled in your goals.
 The reason behind is that you might spend most of your time on useless undertakings.
 In other words, you were busy doing unproductive activities.